ConwayC1987/Portfolio-1/README.md

 The live link can be found [_here_](https://conwayc1987.github.io/Portfolio-1/)

 ***

-## Acknowledgements and Credits
+# Acknowledgements and Credits
+## Content

-kevin Powell youtube videos on flexbox was a major help to me this project.
-The love running video where I got a lot of code from and the slides from the course.
-W3schools where I got a lot of code ideas on how to make little things better.
-My mentor Gareth Mcgirr who helped me with the project from the concept to the design and troubleshooting.
-He showed me tricks to make my life a lot easier.
+kevin Powell youtube videos on flexbox was a major help to this project.
+The love running video a lot of code from and the slides from the course were used.
+W3schools a lot of code ideas on how to make little things better.
+Mentor Gareth Mcgirr who helped with the project from the concept and troubleshooting he made the project a lot less stressful.
-- Code from the Love Running project was used through out the project and mixed with what I learned years ago.
+- Code from the Love Running project was used through out the project and mixed with what was learned years ago.
 - Code for the navbar was a mix of the Love Running project but the responsive idea was from W3schools.
-- Code using flexbox was taken from Kevin Powell youtube video's https://www.youtube.com/watch?v=3elGSZSWTbM.
+- Code using flexbox was taken from Kevin Powell youtube video's https://www.youtube.com/watch? v=3elGSZSWTbM.
+- The icons in the footer were taken from Font Awesome.
+- Widget code for the countdown timer got from https://www.tickcounter.com/
-- Code for the history page was mixed with W3schools and code institute videos.
+- Code for the history page main section was mixed with W3schools and code institute videos.
 - The gallery page main section code was from the Love Running project.
 - Code for the footer was take from https://www.youtube.com/watch?v=VUydBuotmR4 and mixed with w3schools.

-Information text gathered from various different resources online.
+## Text content
 The text information was got from various different websites which include.
 - The text information was got from https://www.worldhistory.org/Newgrange/ for the lottery page.
 - The text information for the home page was taken from here https://www.meathchronicle.ie/2021/12/15/newgrange-winter-solstice-to-be-live-streamed/